cgund98/go-event-sourcing-example/README.md

 Neither one of these tools can handle both these use cases on their own, so we use a combination.

-**Event Transaction**

-Whenever we emit an event, we do both of these things in a transaction:

-1. Insert new event into Postgres.
-Commit changes.
-2. Publish to Kafka topic.
-  - If this fails, try to remove the event from Postgres.
+#### CDC

+This application publishes events to the message bus directly.
+This was done for simplicity sake, but it is not the only way to publish new events to consumers.

-Instead of publishing to Kafka within our application, we could also capture changes to our event store with CDC tools (e.g. Debezium, DynamoDB streams).
+Instead of publishing to a bus directly, we could also capture changes to our event store with CDC tools (e.g. Debezium, DynamoDB streams).
+This would remove a potential point of failure in our application logic, but it would require extra infrastructure to maintain.

 **Postgres as Event Store:**